Mimand3r/StobiRefresh/Readme.md

 * Menübutton needs Function
 * keine Bilder Picture -> transparent Background and Schriftart ändern

+## Bei Release auf Testflight kommt folgende Fehlermeldung
+ITMS-90809: Deprecated API Usage - Apple will no longer accept submissions of new apps that use UIWebView as of April 30, 2020 and app updates that use UIWebView as of December 2020.
+Instead, use WKWebView for improved security and reliability.
+Learn more (https://developer.apple.com/documentation/uikit/uiwebview).

 ## Old - App Template

 Der Versuch das Projekt zu clonen war nicht erfolgreich (Fail bei GoogleLogin).
 Vermutlich aufgrund von AndroidX.